-On 13 March 2019, the European Parliament, the Council of the EU and the Commission reached a political agreement on EMIR 2.2 (the proposed Regulation amending EMIR as regards the procedures and authorities involved for the authorisation of central counterparties (CCPs) and requirements for the recognition of third-country CCPs).
-EMIR 2.2 was signed on 23 October 2019.
-It is expected to be published in the Official Journal of the EU on 12 December 2019 and will enter into force 20 days later.
-For more information, see Practice Note: EMIR REFIT and EMIR 2.2 roadmap (subscription dependent).
+On 13 March 2019, the European Parliament, the Council of the EU and the Commission reached a political agreement on EMIR 2.2 (EU) 2019/2099, which further amends EMIR as regards the procedures and authorities involved for the authorisation of central counterparties (CCPs) and requirements for the recognition of third-country CCPs).
+EMIR 2.2 was signed on 23 October 2019 and published in the Official Journal on 12 December 2019.
+It came into force on 1 January 2019.
+For further information, see Practice Note: EMIR REFIT and EMIR 2.2 roadmap (subscription dependent).

 EMIR imposes three main obligations on market participants:

 reporting—derivative contracts that are entered into (amended or terminated) will usually have to be reported to a trade repository